Salt-fingering in seasonally ice-covered lakes: Results

-The saline plumes stirred the water, which enhanced the vertical transport of heat.
-We estimated the magnitude of this effect through an average turbulent thermal diffusivity $\overline \kappa_*$ (See \ref{app:opt} for more details).
+Both the sidewall convection and the saline plumes stirred the water, which enhanced the vertical transport of heat.
+We estimated the magnitude of this effect through an average turbulent thermal diffusivity $\overline \kappa_*$ (See Supplementary Information B for more details).
 Figure \ref{fig:VelT_Comp}g is a plot of $\overline \kappa_*$ for each of the three plotted cases.
-The sidewall convection increased $\overline \kappa_*$ by a factor of 10 from its molecular value $\kappa_0=1.33$ m$^2$/s.
-Note that Case 0 and 4 have approximately the same thermal diffusivity dominated by the recirculation cells.
-As the brine-rejection-induced convection increased, $\overline \kappa_*$ further increased by a factor of 2.
-Thus, the saline plumes do increase the heat transport in the system but this is likely to be subdominant to other physical processes occurring in a natural system.
-This does not mean that the \textit{salt} transport is negligible as we will see below.
+By investigating Case 0 (distilled water), we can distinguish the contribution of the heat transport from the sidewall convection and the saline plumes.
+As shown in Figure \ref{fig:VelT_Comp}g, the sidewall convection increased $\overline \kappa_*$ by a factor of 10 from its molecular value $\kappa_0=1.3 \times 10^{-7}$ m$^2$ s$^{-1}$.
+This sidewall convection dominates the heat transport when the water salinity is very low.
+For example, Case 0 and 4 have approximately the same thermal diffusivity.
+As the speed of the saline plumes increased, $\overline \kappa_*$ further increased by a factor of 2 above the pure sidewall-convection value.
+Thus, at moderate salinity, the saline plumes do increase the heat transport in the system but this is likely to be subdominant to other physical processes occurring in a natural system.
+This does not mean that the \textit{salt} transport is negligible.
+Next, we will show that the plumes increase the salt transport even at low water salinity.